Yaaqoub/SimulationFourmiliere/README.md

 # SimulationFourmiliere

 Simulation of Ants life (not in a real way but in simplified) around an anthill, this is just a prototype project i will improve and develop it later.. if any one have any ideas or can help improve the code please contact me.
+If any one want to see the [UML](https://github.com/Yaaqoub/SimulationFourmiliere/blob/master/UML.PNG)

 ## Getting Started